studentX/lab2/prometheus/README.md

 > track good/bad guess counts as well as tracking win rates.
 Next, we are going
 > to display the tally metrics in a Grafana dashboard.
 Sounds cool?

+NOTE: Skip the first 3 steps if no GO chops!

 1. Instrument the hangman code base and add 2 prometheus counters to track your good and bad guesses (see game.go).
 2. Next define a prometheus gauge to track your game results: